-The nation’s electric grid delivers electricity that is essential for modern life.
-However, the electric utility industry faces significant challenges, including aging infrastructure, changes in the sources of power generation, and increased physical and cybersecurity risks.
+The nation’s electricity grid delivers electricity that is essential for modern life.
+However, the electric utility industry faces significant challenges, including aging infrastructure, changes in the sources of power generation, and increased cybersecurity and other risks.

 The Department of Energy (DOE) and the Federal Energy Regulatory Commission (FERC) have key responsibilities related to the electric utility industry.
 For example, DOE seeks to ensure that the nation’s energy delivery system is secure, resilient, and reliable.
 DOE is also responsible for things like collaborating with the owners and operators of critical infrastructure, identifying vulnerabilities, and helping to mitigate incidents.
-FERC, on the other hand, regulates wholesale electricity markets and is responsible for reviewing and approving mandatory electric reliability standards.
+FERC regulates wholesale electricity markets and is responsible for reviewing and approving mandatory electric reliability standards.
+In addition, the federal government owns significant electricity generating capacity and transmission assets, which federal entities like the Tennessee Valley Authority (TVA) and the Power Marketing Administrations (PMA) play a significant role in managing.

 These and other federal agencies play various roles in addressing challenges facing the electric utility industry.

-- Addressing cybersecurity risks.
-The federal government has a significant role in addressing cybersecurity risks facing the electricity grid, even though most of the grid is owned and operated by private industry.
+- The federal government has a significant role in addressing cybersecurity risks facing the electricity grid, even though most of the grid is owned and operated by private industry.
 DOE has developed plans to implement a strategy for addressing grid cybersecurity risks, and FERC has approved mandatory grid cybersecurity standards.
-However, DOE and FERC could take additional actions to address some significant cybersecurity risks facing the electricity grid.
+However, both DOE and FERC could improve their efforts in these areas.
+For instance, DOE should ensure the plans it develops to implement the federal cybersecurity strategy more fully address risks to the grid’s distribution systems.

 Hurricane Maria Damaged Power Lines in Puerto Rico in November 2017